-Consolidated Financial Statements - The consolidated financial statements include the accounts of the Community Foundation and its affiliates, CSRA Foundation Property Holdings, Inc. and CSRA Foundation Property Holdings 2, Inc. (collectively, the "Foundation"), which are nonprofit organizations formed to act as supporting organizations for the Community Foundation.
-The purpose of CSRA Foundation Property Holdings, Inc. and CSRA Foundation Property Holdings 2, Inc. is to receive and accept property on behalf of the Community Foundation and to distribute the proceeds from the sale of such property to the Foundation.
-There was no activity in CSRA Foundation Property Holdings 2, Inc. during the years ended December 31, 2022 or 2021.
+Consolidated Financial Statements - The consolidated financial statements include the accounts of the Community Foundation and its affiliates, CSRA Foundation Property Holdings, Inc. and CSRA Property Holding 2, Inc. (collectively, the "Foundation"), which are nonprofit organizations formed to act as supporting organizations for the Community Foundation.
+The purpose of CSRA Foundation Property Holdings, Inc. and CSRA Property Holding 2, Inc. is to receive and accept property on behalf of the Community Foundation and to distribute the proceeds from the sale of such property to the Foundation.
+There was no activity in CSRA Property Holding 2, Inc. during the years ended December 31, 2023 or 2022.